Cosmic-Infinity/ASCEE/README.md

 3. Once the processing is done, you'll see a new file on you desktop named `ascii.txt` which will contain your result.

-NOTE : Based on image size, compression parameter, you PC's general performance, processing may take time.
+NOTE : Based on image size, compression parameter, your PC's general performance, processing may take time.
 Processing is finished when `Ready` is displayed on the terminal.
 Do not be alarmed if it's taking time.
 Although if you're not playing around with the parameters too drastically, it's unlikely you'll have to wait.

 <br/>
 <img align = "left" width="208" alt="Screenshot 2022-06-19 154634" src="https://user-images.githubusercontent.com/64971616/174476287-fd24ab02-5c4b-413e-9310-3a2678d36dc7.png">